 **All showings will take place at the Writers Guild Theater, 135 South Doheny Drive, Beverly Hills, CA.

-Lindsay Taub is an LA-based writer/editor, producer and photographer covering travel, lifestyle, culture, arts, food, health, and all facets that make life a journey.
+Lindsay Taub is an LA-based writer/editor who covers travel, lifestyle, culture, music/arts, food, wellness, and more.
 She calls Los Angeles home when she's there, but prefers to leave the city for the mountains and open spaces as often as possible.
-She loves cooking, gardening, live music, hiking with her three rescue dogs, and nothing beats cheese and wine during a spectacular sunset.
-She is the managing editor of The Pacific Punch.
-Follow her on twitter @lindsaytaub and follow the Pacific Punch @ThePacificPunch or email firstname.lastname@example.org.
-Learn more at www.lindsaytaub.com and www.voyage-vixens.com .***
+She loves cooking, gardening, live music, hiking with her three rescue dogs, and rustic luxury.
+Follow her on instagram/twitter @lindsaytaub and follow the Pacific Punch @ThePacificPunch or email firstname.lastname@example.org.
+Learn more at www.lindsaytaub.com and www.voyagevixens.com .***